CheckBack-01/Reverse_Engineering_Learning_Path/Docs/Public_Schedule.md

 ### Notes

+* **Phase 0** is a short, non-daily micro-track to accelerate Phase 1 comprehension; it does not materially change the overall time budget.
+After completion, maintain with **BackLogs** (20–30 min, 1–2×/week).
 * Each **Block** closes with **PBR + PAD** (integrated mission) and **reproducible evidence**.
 * **Stacks** list the main thematic axes per block (high level).
 * Dates are reference frames; deliverables do not change with minor calendar shifts.